STORMWATER EDUCATION & OUTREACH EVENTS

 The City's Storm Drain Stenciling program is a volunteer effort that involves painting a specific, City-approved stenciled message on the storm drains throughout the community, encouraging residents to keep our storm drains clean.
 Volunteers, either individuals or groups, must complete a short application and Hold Harmless before checking out a Storm Drain Stenciling Kit.
 City staff helps volunteers select an area for stenciling and provides maps to aid in the project.
 Kits and maps must be returned within a week of check out.
 Student and scout community service hours are available for these events, however, court-ordered community service hours are not offered for this program.

 The City's Stream Team is a volunteer effort that involves collecting litter and debris from local streams.
 The City typically organizes one large event per year in the fall, with smaller events offered for groups, such as scouts, as individual requests are made.
 Volunteers must sign a waiver before each event.
-Student and scout community service hours are available; however, court-ordered community service hours are not offered at these events.
-At the large City events, lunch will be provided, along with trash bags and gloves.
+Student and scout community service hours are available.
+Court-ordered community service hours are not offered at these events.
+At the large City events lunch will be provided, along with trash bags and gloves.
 Prizes are awarded for the most unique items collected.

-The next Stream Team event is scheduled for:
+The next large-scale Stream Team event is TBD in 2022.